 The Fusion Energy Sciences Advisory Committee (FESAC) has been Chartered (140KB) pursuant to Section 14(a)(2)(A) of the Federal Advisory Committee Act Public Law 92-463, and Section 101-6.1015, title 41 Code of Federal Regulations.
 The committee provides independent advice to the Director of the Office of Science on complex scientific and technological issues that arise in the planning, implementation, and management of the fusion energy sciences program.
 The current charter is in effect until August 2015.

-Committee Members (28KB) are drawn from universities, national laboratories, and industrial companies.
-Members serve two-year terms and may be reappointed to serve multiple terms.
+Committee Members (29KB) are drawn from universities, national laboratories, and industrial companies.
+Members serve three-year terms and may be reappointed to serve multiple terms.
 Because members are appointed as experts in specific fields, it is necessary for them to also be appointed as Special Government Employees, a role in which they serve whenever they are involved in FESAC business.
 Biographies (77KB) of each member are available.